RedisGears/RedisGears/docs/stream_processing.md

 ## Register a Stream consumer

-RedisGears provide an API that allows Register a stream consumer.
-Do not get confuse with [Redis Streams Consumer groups](https://redis.io/docs/manual/data-types/streams/#consumer-groups), RedisGears uses Redis Module API to efficiently read the stream and manage its consumers.
+RedisGears provide an API that allows you to register a stream consumer.
+Do not get confused with [Redis Streams Consumer groups](https://redis.io/docs/manual/data-types/streams/#consumer-groups), RedisGears uses the Redis Module API to efficiently read the stream and manage its consumers.
 This approach gives a much better performance as there is no need to invoke any Redis commands in order to read from the stream.
 Lets see a simple example:

 ```js
 #!js name=lib